Divansir-Junior/Hypixel_SkyBlock_Info/README.md

-Hypixel Info
+# Hypixel Info

-Status: In development
+**Status:** In development

-Hypixel Info is a small web application that allows users to search for a Minecraft player and retrieve basic information related to their Hypixel profile.
+Hypixel Info is a web application that allows users to search for a Minecraft player and retrieve basic information from their Hypixel profile.

-The user enters a player's nickname and the application fetches data from external APIs, displaying relevant information such as the player's skin and profile details.
+The user enters a player's nickname and the application fetches data from external APIs, displaying relevant information such as the player's skin and some profile details.

 ---

-Features
+## Features

 - Search players by nickname
 - Display the player's Minecraft skin